websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-an-example-ccr-installation-replicating-between-data-centers.md

 ## Cluster Liferay DXP

-For the example here, each Liferay DPX node requires a `Liferay Home/portal-ext.properties` file with the following contents:
+For the example here, each Liferay DXP node requires a `Liferay Home/portal-ext.properties` file with the following contents:

 ```properties
 cluster.link.enabled=true